HugoByte/aurras/docs/integration-testing-for-payout-notify.md

 12. Add [API configuration](../examples/substrate-push-notification/#api-configuration) and [Firebase Push Notification Configuration](../examples/substrate-push-notification/#push-notification-configuration)
 13. Install Node Dependencies using `yarn install` or `npm install`.
 14. Start susbtrate-push-notification using `npx yarn start`
-> For Brave brower enable `Use Google services for push messaging` using brave://settings/privacy
+> For Brave browser enable `Use Google services for push messaging` using brave://settings/privacy
 15. Select the account for which polkadot notification to be received
 16. Click Register Balance Notification button
 17. Select the event source, here in this case `polkadot_payout`.
 Copy the Push notification token(user device token).